 A Kubernetes ‘cluster’ is basically a grouping of nodes.

-A Kubernetes Manifest is a place where you define all of the properties you want to deploy using Kubernetes.
-In other words, you’re basically telling Kubernetes everything about your application — how it works, what it connects to (such as databases), the services it uses, etc.
+A Kubernetes Manifest is a place where you define all the properties you want to deploy using Kubernetes.
+You’re basically telling Kubernetes everything about your application — how it works, what it connects to (such as databases) and the services it uses.

-As you might imagine, Kubernetes — or for that matter, containerization — aren’t necessarily your only deployment options.
-You can deploy, manage, and scale your application in other ways, but as you’ll see later on, these alternative approaches present major challenges.
+As you might imagine, Kubernetes and containerized applications aren’t necessarily your only deployment options.
+You can deploy, manage, and scale your application in other ways, but as you’ll see later, these alternative approaches present major challenges.

 If containerization is your way forward, you’ll find that Kubernetes is just one of several major options for managing your system.
 These include Pivotal Cloud Foundry and Docker Swarm.

 The biggest advantage of using Pivotal Cloud Foundry (PCF) is that you can agnostically send your applications to any cloud host and any data center.
-So with PCF, you can move your code from Azure to Google to Amazon seamlessly.
+So, with PCF, you can move your code from Azure to Google to Amazon seamlessly.
 However, PCF’s major drawback is its cost.
 You’ll have to pay for the application instances and service instances, and these costs can add up quickly.

-Docker Swarm is a Kubernetes alternative, however, it’s not as widely adopted as Kubernetes and it’s also more expensive.
+Docker Swarm is a Kubernetes alternative that is more expensive and less widely adopted than Kubernetes.
 The lack of adoption will make it harder for you to source talent or developers to support your system, which can add to the cost of maintaining your system.

-But adopting an existing Kubernetes build will only get you partway there, you need DevOps expertise to take you the rest of the way.
-And that can take time, time that you might not have when it comes to overtaking your competitors.
-That’s why it’s critical to work with an experienced Kubernetes consulting partner to rapidly build your solution and up-skill your own team is critical.
+But adopting an existing Kubernetes build will only get you part way there.
+You need DevOps expertise to take you the rest of the way.
+And that can take time that you might not have when it comes to overtaking your competitors.
+That’s why it’s critical to work with an experienced Kubernetes consulting partner to rapidly build your solution and up-skill your own team.

 At Techolution, we build usable market-ready solutions within weeks of starting the project.
 Why spend half a year when you can deploy an automated, easily scalable, and highly functional app before your competitors?
 To learn how we can partner with you to improve business outcomes and the bottom line with Kubernetes, follow this link and then, let’s talk!